How to deal with anger during divorce

 FAQs

-The reality is, when one person says its over, its over.
+The reality is, when one person says it's over, it's over.
 However, if you really feel as though your partner is acting rashly and that they haven’t given it proper thought, or that they haven’t attempted to resolve your relationship issues, you can try suggesting a relationship therapist or seeking other professional help.

 What is the best way for dealing with divorce anger?